ISIS took over that city back in 2014 and has since been exploiting the chaos in Libya in order to successfully attain and consolidate a foothold.

 “We Libyans will fight,” he added.
 “There is no need for foreign troops.”

 Sirte was the former hometown of Libyan dictator Muammar Gaddafi and was where he met his grisly end at the hand of armed fighters opposed to his rule in 2011.

-Posted by GPD on February 5, 2016, With 1010 Reads Filed under Military.
+Posted by GPD on February 5, 2016, With 1015 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.